 - First, review the functional profiles of the companies involved in the covered transactions taking in consideration the actual delineation of the transactions.
-For example, if the MNE claims it performs distribution activities through lowrisk distributors, tax administrations should evaluate whether the functions, assets and risks of the distribution entities are in line with the functional profile of a low risk distributor. - Second, evaluate whether the transfer pricing methodology applied by the taxpayer is coherent with the identified functional profile.
-The coherence of the methodology may be evaluated against the transfer pricing methods selected and the comparables used by the taxpayer to price the transactions under review.
+For example, if the MNE claims it performs distribution activities through low-risk distributors, tax administrations should evaluate whether the functions, assets and risks of the distribution entities are in line with the functional profile of a low-risk distributor. - Second, evaluate whether the transfer pricing methodology and the manner in which it is applied by the taxpayer is coherent with the identified functional profile.
+The coherence of the methodology may be evaluated against the transfer pricing method(s) selected (including the profit level indicator, where applicable) and the comparables (taking into account any comparability adjustments) used by the taxpayer to price the transactions under review.